 - You don’t need to remember or store the security keys.
 Once you have added this information to the wp-config.php file you are done.

 - If you are logged into your WordPress admin panel when performing the security key operations described above, then you will be asked to log back into your site again.

 - You can change security keys at any point in time to invalidate all existing cookies.
 If you do this, all users will need to login again.

-Disclaimer: We have no association with WordPress, Automattic, or any WordPress-related products reviewed on this website.
-We may derive a financial benefit from sales of third-party services or products advertised, mentioned or linked from this website.
-All images and descriptions sourced from product websites remain the copyright of their respective owners and have been used solely for illustrative or training purposes.
+Disclaimer: This site is not directly associated with WordPress or any products promoted on this site.
+We may receive financial benefits or affiliate commissions from purchases of any third-party products or services advertised on this site.
+All images remain the copyright of their respective owners and have been used only for illustrative or training purposes.

 Was this article useful?
 If so, please take a moment to share this article with anyone thinking of starting a business online using the social links below.